WebAssembly/spec/md-proto/WebAssembly.md

 #### Branching

+In a branch according to a given control-flow stack entry, first the value stack is resized to the entry's limit value.

-When a label is to be branched to, if it is bound to a position, the current position is set to that position.
+Then, if the entry's label is bound to a position, the current position is set to that position.
 Otherwise, the position to bind the label to is found by scanning forward through the instructions, executing just `block`, `loop`, and `end` instructions, until the label is bound.
-Then the current position to that position.
+Then the current position is set to that position.

+Then, control-flow stack entries are popped until the given control-flow stack entry is popped.

 > In practice, implementations may precompute the destinations of branches so that they don't literally need to scan in this manner.